okteto/okteto/contributing.md

 make lint
 ```

-This command will run `pre-commit run --all-files` and `golangci-lint run` for the repository and raise any issue that might appear.
+This command will run `golangci-lint` for the repository and raise any issue that might appear.
+When the branch is pushed to remote, a workflow will run also this lint tool.

 > You will need to download these tools in order to run the lint locally
 >
 > - [golangci-lint](https://golangci-lint.run/usage/install/#local-installation)
+>
+> We recommend to have an [integration](https://golangci-lint.run/usage/integrations/) with your IDE so that golangci-lint is used as default linter

+We also recommend to install `pre-commit` hooks before opening a PR.

 > - [pre-commit](https://pre-commit.com/#installation)

-We recommend to have an [integration](https://golangci-lint.run/usage/integrations/) with your IDE so that golangci-lint is used as default linter

-There is also a [lint workflow](.github/workflows/lint.yml) running `pre-commit` and static code analysis for Go is done by [DeepSource](https://deepsource.io/) pipeline.
+Once downloaded, run `pre-commit install` to install the hooks and before the commit is done, the checks will be run.